nuts-foundation/nuts-node/docs/pages/deployment/storage.rst

 By default, storage SQLite will be used in a file called ``sqlite.db`` in the configured data directory.
 This can be overridden by configuring a connection string in ``storage.sql.connection``.
-Other supported SQL databases are Postgres, MySQL and Microsoft SQL Server.
+Other supported SQL databases are Postgres, MySQL, Microsoft SQL Server and Microsoft Azure SQL Server.

 Connection strings must be in the following format: